 If you only plan to use the machine to do short sessions two or three times a week, you may not want to spend too much.
 If you know you will be using it several times a week for extended periods, it’s worth paying a bit more.

-Higher-end models tend to be very comfortable, more durable, and they come with some features not usually offered in cheaper models.
+Higher-end models tend to be more comfortable and durable, and they come with features not usually offered in cheaper models.

 If your budget is tight, you won’t be able to get a gym-quality machine.
-However, there are some affordable models available that are highly-functional and comfortable.
+However, some affordable models are available that are highly functional and comfortable.

 -